Tom-Nagy/know-it/README.md

 ### **Features to Implement in the Future Versions**

- On a general note, adding other subjects to play and study.
+ On a general note, adding other subjects to play and study pages; and expanding the existing subjects.

 #### play.html